matloff/revisit/README.md

 ![alt text](Screen2.png)

-Ah, the confidence intervals did indeed get wider, as expected, now in line with statistical fairness.
+Ah, the confidence intervals did indeed get wider, as expected, in line with statistical fairness.
 (Note that the Run Start Line box has again moved one past the last line of code.)